Persimmon plc: History

 Persimmon was founded by Duncan Davidson in 1972.
+The company is named after a horse which won the 1896 Derby and St. Leger for the Prince of Wales (the future Edward VII).
 After leaving George Wimpey, Davidson had formed Ryedale Homes in 1965, selling it to Comben Homes in 1972 for £600,000.
 Davidson restarted development again in the Yorkshire area; Persimmon began to expand regionally with the formation of an Anglian division in 1976 followed by operations in the Midlands and the south-west.
-In 1984, Persimmon bought Tony Fawcett’s Sketchmead company; Fawcett had been a director of Ryedale and he became deputy managing director at Persimmon.
-The enlarged company was floated on the London Stock Exchange in 1985, by which time the Company was building around 1,000 houses a year.
+In 1984, Persimmon acquired Tony Fawcett’s company Sketchmead; Fawcett had been a director of Ryedale and he became deputy managing director at Persimmon.
+The enlarged company was floated on the London Stock Exchange in 1985, by which time the Company was building around 1,000 houses per year.